ZHENGYUANUNIX/QtDesignStudio/README.md

 cd ..
 ```

-qt-creator is pulled from the internal mirror, which is updated hourly.
+`qt-creator` is pulled from the mirror at `code.qt.io`, which is updated with
+a short delay.

 Working:
 --------